zhencang/reverse-engineering-reference-manual/contents/tools/GDB_Tips.md

 <img src="https://github.com/yellowbyte/reverse-engineering-reference-manual/blob/master/images/tools/GDB_Tips/eflags.png" width="600" height="120">
 <p align='center'><sub><strong>each available flag and its corresponding bit position in the EFLAGS register</strong></sub></p>
 </div>
-  * From user code, one can't directly access the instruction pointer; instruction pointer can only be edited through JMP, CALL, or RET.
-It's a different story when the program is under GDB though.
-Instruction pointer can be easily changed using the set command: __set $eip = &lt;address&gt;__

 #
 <p align='center'><a href="IDA_Tips.md">IDA_Tips</a> <~ <a href="/README.md#-reverse-engineering-reference-manual-beta-">RERM</a>[<a href="tools.md">.tools</a>] ~> <a href="/contents/instruction-sets/x86.md">x86</a></p>